Spartak Lecce

 For those whose history of Imperial Rome is a little bit rusty (or who haven't caught any one of the various cinematic adaptations detailing his life) Spartacus was a gladiator who turned on his owners and became one of the leaders in the slave uprising that came to be known as the Third Servile War.
 For this reason he is often projected as an example of the downtrodden fighting back against those who oppress them.

 Spartacus, wearing a barbarian's helmet, features prominently on Spartak Lecce's badge that also features a leather ball - a symbol of a by-gone era where football was more than a business - and a broken chain that represents the club's ambition to be a break from the way things are currently done.
-On the captain's armband, then, there are the images of red flags; the emblem of the anti-fascist group 'Antifaschistische Aktion'.
+On the captain's armband, then, there are the images of black and red flags; the emblem of the anti-fascist group 'Antifaschistische Aktion'.

 "WE SEE MODERN FOOTBALL IN TODAY'S SOCIETY AS THE EMPIRE AND WANT TO FIGHT IT SO THAT WE CAN GET BACK THAT WHICH IS OURS BY RIGHT."